The Whitney method of fundamental solutions with Lusin wavelets: Truncation and numerical results

 To see that this gives the same coefficients as in~\eqref{eq:first_order_cc}, note that $h := S_{\text{CC}}^{-1}g$ is the unique function in $\Span\{\varphi^+_m\}_{1\le|m|\le M}$ satisfying $P_M S_{s_N}h = P_M g$, or equivalently

 After expanding the sum $S_{s_N}h$ and applying the relation in~\eqref{eq:second_order_cc_coeffs}, \eqref{eq:first_order_cc} follows.

 While this is a well-conditioned method in the sense that the condition number of $S_{\text{CC}}^{-1}$ is bounded (if $M \ll s_N$), see Jonsson and Timlin~\cite[Thm.~5.4.4, Fig~6.5]{JonssonTimlin_2024}, numerical experiments indicate that the convergence of this method is slower than that of the WMFS, though still exponential (in $L_2(\Omega^+)$ norm) for polynomial solutions.
 Further, the error of the CC method is several orders of magnitude higher for points near the boundary than for points not too close to the boundary, even for solutions with an analytic continuation outside of the domain.
-In addition, the $L_2(\Omega^+)$ error of the CC method plateaus at a higher point than for the WMFS, with the CC method never reaching errors below approximately $10^{-12}$ while the WMFS attains a minimum error of around $10^{-14}$; see Jonsson and Timlin~\cite[Figs.~6.1-6.4]{JonssonTimlin_2024}. \end{remark} In the Examples~\ref{ex:smooth_data} and~\ref{ex:nonsmooth_data} below, we evaluate the accuracy of the WMFS in the following way.
+In addition, the $L_2(\Omega^+)$ error of the CC method plateaus at a higher point than for the WMFS, with the CC method never reaching errors below approximately $10^{-12}$ while the WMFS attains a minimum error of around $10^{-14}$; see Jonsson and Timlin~\cite[Figs.~6.1-6.4]{JonssonTimlin_2024}. \end{remark} \begin{remark} As mentioned in Section~\ref{sec:intro}, we do not present measures of numerical stability such as condition numbers or coefficient norms in this section, as a detailed analysis of the numerical stability of the WMFS is beyond the scope of this paper.
+However, the size of coefficient norms is closely related to the accuracy of the solutions, as evaluating $f_a$ always carries with it an error of order $(\text{coefficient norm}) \times 10^{-16}$ due to round-off errors; see Barnett and Betcke~\cite{Barnett_2008}.
+In Figures~\ref{fig:Ca} and~\ref{fig:Cb}, we observe differences in accuracy of several orders of magnitude, and indeed these differences are reflected in the sizes of the coefficient norms.
+See also Remark~\ref{rmk:error_decay_rate} for a consequence of the same phenomenon.
+Even though the coefficient norms are large in a few cases (which can be rectified by adaptive placement of source points), we consistently find that the coefficient norm does not grow with the number of source points. \end{remark} In the Examples~\ref{ex:smooth_data} and~\ref{ex:nonsmooth_data} below, we evaluate the accuracy of the WMFS in the following way.
 First, we select an analytic function $ f : \Omega^+ \to \C $ defined by an explicit formula.
 Next, we compute the Neumann trace $ g = \Re(\nu f) $ analytically.
 Then, using \( g \), we numerically estimate \( f \) by solving for the coefficients \( (d_j)_{1 \le |j| \le s_N} \) in~\eqref{eq:wmfs_system_of_eqs} and subsequently evaluating~\eqref{eq:step_2_wmfs}.
 The error of the WMFS is then the absolute value of the difference between $f$ and the approximation~\eqref{eq:step_2_wmfs} of $f$.
 To estimate the $L_\infty(\Omega^+)$ error, we compute the maximum pointwise error in the intersection of the domain with a $1000 \times 1000$ square grid.
 In Example~\ref{ex:smooth_unknown_data}, we have no formula for the exact solution.
 Therefore, we instead estimate the error of the WMFS by measuring the difference between solutions and an "exact" solution computed with a significantly higher number of source points.